maxkz/python_scripts/README.md

 # python_scripts
-My scripts to use in work
+My scripts to use in work in master2